 - Sender’s name.
 The laws of some countries require registration of the sender’s name.
 Unregistered sender’s name allows only 11 symbols.

 SendPulse allows sending SMS campaigns at the speed of 200–500 SMS per second on 800 networks in over 200 countries around the globe.
-Learn the prices for SMS marketing and compare them with other services.

 How to do SMS marketing